Understanding OSM multipolygon relations for GIS Jump to heading

 Historical Versioning and Licensing Compliance Jump to heading

-OSM maintains full historical diffs via .osc.gz change sets, enabling temporal reconstruction of multipolygon evolution.
+OSM maintains full historical diffs via .osc.gz changesets, enabling temporal reconstruction of multipolygon evolution.
 Relation membership changes are atomic: adding or removing a way member increments the relation version, while coordinate updates to constituent nodes propagate independently.
 Historical ETL pipelines must reconcile versioned diffs using osmium-tool or pyosmium’s HistoryHandler, tracking visible flags to reconstruct past geometries accurately.

 Production ETL Implementation and Debugging Jump to heading

-The following diagnostic pipeline validates ring orientation, detects missing topology, and isolates self-intersections before PostGIS ingestion.
-It targets pyosmium==3.7.0, Shapely==2.0.4, and osm2pgsql==1.10.0, with explicit memory guards for production environments.
+The following handler validates ring orientation, detects missing topology, and isolates self-intersections before PostGIS ingestion.
+It targets pyosmium>=3.6.0 and Shapely>=2.0.

 python